This post may contain affiliate links. Read my full disclosure policy.

-While this is cooking, sear the fish.
-Here I’ve used Alaskan Cod, but salmon, sea bass, black cod, halibut or even shrimp or scallops would work well too.
+Here I’ve used Alaskan Cod, but salmon, sea bass, black cod, halibut, shrimp, or scallops would also work well.

 This recipe makes two hearty portions- perfect for date night. 😉

 The fresh corn “chowder” is so light and healthy and together with the basil, it’s really delicious!

 Give it a whirl this weekend, I think you will love how easy it is to make, and how adaptable it is – use any fish or seafood you like or have on hand in your freezer.

-To me, the combination of fresh basil and sweet corn is nothing short of heavenly.
+To me, the combination of fresh basil and fresh summer corn is nothing short of heavenly.
 Happy summering!